GiGurra/dcs-remote2/README.md

 # dcs-remote2

-* DCS Remote (v2) provides a REST API with full script access to lua environments in DCS!
+* Provides a REST API with full script access to lua environments in DCS!
-* DCS Remote (v2) consists of a super thin lua script communicating with a REST Proxy written in Scala/Java.
+* Consists of a super thin lua script communicating with a REST Proxy written in Scala/Java.
 * RESTful: Easily accessible  from any programming language or tool
 * Fast: Includes a built in cache (size configurable) in the REST proxy
     * Specify http parameter max_cached_age=<millis> to allow read from cache (default value 40 ms)